By Dr. Sylvain Ehrenfeld

 A third charge and perhaps the most serious is that globalization makes the rich richer and the poor poorer.
 It takes from the poor to the rich–Robin Hood in reverse.

 The gap in income within countries has also widened.
 In the US, according to the US Census Bureau, the top and bottom tiers are growing and the middle shrinking.
-The top 20% held 85% of the countries wealth.
+The top 20 percent held 85 percent of the country’s wealth.
 An interesting illustration of this is the recent two years of the holiday shopping season.
-Retailers that cater to lower and middle income shoppers like Walmart, Sears and Kohl’s had disappointing results, even with the lower prices.
+Retailers that cater to lower and middle income shoppers like Walmart, Sears, and Kohl’s had disappointing results, even with the lower prices.
 The higher end chains like Marcus and Nordstrom did well.

 Obviously, income gaps have widened both within countries and between countries.
 A recent UN study by ILO called for a fair globalization.
 They show that global trade increases wealth but the trade benefits are uneven.
 Like most economic changes there are winners and losers.
 What is a fair division of the growing pie?
 This raises ethical questions.